Radiology Malpractice Lawyer Serving Clients in Louisville, Kentucky

 - Interpreting a study that is normal as abnormal.

-Contact An Experienced Louisville Medical Malpractice Attorney About Your Radiology Error
+Contact An Experienced Kentucky Radiology Malpractice Attorney Today

-If a radiologist’s negligence has injured you or a loved one, call Louisville personal injury lawyer Seth Gladstein at Gladstein Law Firm today.
+If a radiologist’s negligence has injured you or a loved one, call Louisville radiology malpractice lawyer Seth Gladstein at Gladstein Law Firm today.
 Our legal team has extensive experience handling these cases, and we will review your case at no cost or obligation to you.
-You can reach our offices by calling (502) 855-4177 or toll-free at (800) 911-0474.
+You can reach our offices by calling (502) 791-9000 or toll-free at (800) 911-0474.
 You can also fill out our online email form and we will get in touch with you to schedule your appointment, absolutely free of cost.

 Other Medical Error Claims We Represent

 We represent a variety of medical error injuries, including but not limited to:

 Call today for a free consultation!